AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Issues:**
 1. **NO RESPONSE MESSAGE:** One-way only, Learn can't send back to Act
-   - Should support bidirectional for error handling
+   - MUST support bidirectional for error handling
 2. **NO TARGET validation:** Any service can receive

 **Dependencies:**